atsa-es/MARSS/README.md

 ### PUBLICATIONS {#pubs}

-To see our publications using MARSS models, see the [NWFSC Time-Series Analysis website](https://nwfsc-timeseries.github.io/).
+To see our publications using MARSS models, see the [Applied Time Series Analysis website](https://nwfsc-timeseries.github.io/).

 ### LICENSE {#license}